rofl0r/rcb2/README.md

 ## How to use

-If a file (typically a header) requires some other files, you add a `#pragma RcB2 DEP "file1.c" "file2.c"`.
-Globs are supported to.
+If a file (typically a header) requires some other files, you add a `#pragma RcB2 DEP "../src/file1.c" "lib/file2.c"`.
+Globs are supported too.
+All path components need to be relative to the file containing the pragma.

 If a .c file requires certain CFLAGS for compilation, e.g. `-std=c99`, you can add `#pragma RcB2 CFLAGS "-std=c99"`.